“The most difficult step ever is the first step. It comes with doubts, uncertainties, and all sort of fears.”

 I had brought cards and we decided to play some games which are popular in my country.
 At first it was really hard to explain, nobody was used to speaking English all the time, everyone had different accents, but we managed to understand each other.
 One thing I thought of before coming here – how will we be able to tell jokes, I considered it to be mission impossible to say something funny which was not in your own language.
 But there was nothing to worry about – starting with day one, we were already laughing together and, from that moment, I knew that everything was going to be ok.
 We also waited for the volunteer coming from Spain and, then, we went to sleep.

 The next day we met our coordinator Marina, she explained all that we needed to know and showed us the way to get to the mall where we spent a lot of time buying food for our big family of volunteers.
-During that day, we organised some get-to-know-each-other activities, we found out what are our responsibilities here, what EVS actually expects from us and what are the goals of this project.
-The next day we met one of the mentors – Alberto – he took us to the city centre for the first time, showed us his favourite places there, which were unique and full of locals.
+During that day, we organized some get-to-know-each-other activities; we found out what are our responsibilities here, what EVS actually expects from us and what are the goals of this project.
+The next day we met one of the mentors – Alberto – he took us to the city center for the first time, showed us his favorite places there, which were unique and full of locals.
 I was there, having a coffee, and thinking that I am already in love with this beautiful city.

 Our first week here was all about accommodation, getting used to the place, people and to a different lifestyle.
 Getting used to very friendly car drivers, who stop all the time to let us cross the street, getting used to buses, which don’t go by the schedule and you never know if you are going to miss the bus or not.

 From the second week we started going to the office and preparing for volunteering activities.
 At first it was hard to come back to the normal daily routine – getting up early in the morning, going to the office and not missing the bus (because the buses really don’t follow the given schedule), work on our presentations, and also have Romanian language classes two times per week.